After a tap on the button in the main menu this panel is shown. See Section 4.2, “Menu”.

 Recent warnings : the number of warnings that occurred in the Application Log during the last hour.

-SSL valid till : when the SSL certificate expires within a year, its expiration date is shown .
+SSL valid till : when the SSL Certificate of SavaPage expires within a year, its expiration date is shown .
 When expiration is due within 30 days it is shown in orange.
+Note: SSL expiration of any reverse proxy server used by SavaPage clients is not signaled.

 Technical information about the server process can be added to, or removed